 Drivers in Laredo can take advantage of car insurance discounts.
 Most car insurance providers offer savings opportunities to help drivers get a lower rate.
 Here are some of the most common car insurance discounts available in Laredo:

-- Multi-policy discount: Drivers who bundle two or more policies, usually home and auto insurance, can get a discount on their premium.
+- Multi-policy discount: Drivers who bundle multiple policies may get a discount on their premium.

 - Defensive driver discount: Drivers who complete an approved defensive driver or safe driver training course can often qualify for savings on their policy.

 - Safety equipment discount: If your car has certain safety features, like anti-lock brakes or an anti-theft device, most insurance companies will give you a discount.